MicrosoftDocs/Contribute/Contribute/get-started-setup-local.md

 1. To determine which Microsoft repository contains the article you want to edit, visit the article on [docs.microsoft.com](https://docs.microsoft.com).

     > [!NOTE]
     > If you're a Microsoft employee or vendor, before you edit the article, append `review.` to the beginning of the URL.
-This action lets you use the private repository, **windows-docs-pr**.
+This action lets you use the private repository.
 For more information, see the [internal contributor guide](https://review.docs.microsoft.com/help/get-started/edit-article-in-github?branch=main).

 2. Then select the **Pencil** icon at the upper right of the article.